rsp/deno-caught/README.md

 ===========

-This module lets you attach empty rejcetion handlers to promises to avoid error when we want to handle rejections asynchronously.
+This module lets you attach empty rejcetion handlers to promises to avoid errors when we want to handle rejections asynchronously.

-It is a port of caught for Node, see: https://github.com/rsp/node-caught
+It is a port of `caught` for Node, see: https://github.com/rsp/node-caught

 More info
 -